Race, title and anguish: Meghan and Harry explain royal rift - WTMJ

 Meghan said she grew concerned about her son not having a royal title because it meant he wouldn’t be provided security.

-Meghan said digesting everything during while pregnant was “very hard.”
-More than the “prince” title, she was the most concerned about her son’s safety and protection.
+Meghan said processing everything while pregnant was “very hard.”
+More than the “prince” title, she was most concerned about her son’s safety and protection.

 “He needs to be safe,” a teary-eyed Meghan recalled.
 “We’re not saying don’t make him a prince or princess, whatever it’s going to be.
 But if you’re saying the title is going to affect their protection, we haven’t created this monster machine around us in terms of click bait and tabloid fodder.
 You’ve allowed that to happen, which means our son needs to be safe.”